 Will Durant, best known for his eleven-volume masterpiece The Story of Civilization, died in 1981 at age 96.
 But John Little, founder and director of Will Durant Online, produced yet another Durant book more than twenty years after his death.

 Just a little over a hundred pages in length, the title of this little gem is The Greatest Minds and Ideas of All Time.
-Though compiled and edited by Little, the words are Durant’s.
+Though compiled and edited by Little, there is no question that the words are those of Will Durant.

 I found Chapter 5, “The Ten ‘Peaks’ of Human Progress,” to be especially fascinating.
 Durant defined progress as “the domination of chaos by mind and purpose, of matter by form or will.”